markerikson/react-redux-links/react-component-patterns.md

 - **Embracing Functions in React**
   https://medium.com/javascript-inside/embracing-functions-in-react-d7d558d8bd30
-  A look at stateless functional components in React, and why they might be useful or should be considered in the first placee.
+  A look at stateless functional components in React, and why they might be useful or should be considered in the first place.

 - **Building User Interfaces with Pure Functions and Function Composition in React**
   https://tylermcginnis.com/building-user-interfaces-with-pure-functions-and-function-composition-in-react-js/